 More than half of American households now rely exclusively on wireless phones as their sole means of voice connectivity, and with good reason.
 Since the debut of the iPhone in 2007, smartphones have engineered ways to slip a whole houseful of appliances into pockets and purses.
 On-the-go Americans now take along their offices, computers, televisions, music collections, phone book, fax, camera, calculator, and all of their social media followers.

 While some people are embracing a radical simplicity and opting for flip phones, it was the widespread adoption of smartphones that heralded the cellular age.
-Consumers have largely overcome the concerns of the early 2000s (patchy cellular signal strength, limited geographic/network coverage, and lower voice quality than landlines), responding favorably to massive telecom investment in cellular network infrastructure and 4G/5G upgrades.
+Consumers have largely overcome the concerns of the earlier mobile phones (patchy cellular signal strength, limited geographic/network coverage, and lower voice quality than landlines), responding favorably to massive telecom investment in cellular network infrastructure and 4G/5G upgrades.
 And as market saturation approaches 100%, more low-cost carriers are getting into the wireless game, helping to drive down costs for consumers.

 …the vast majority of Americans -- 96% -- own a cell phone of some kind.

 A cellphone-only strategy makes intuitive sense.
 As of 2018, Pew Research reports the vast majority of Americans -- 96% -- own a cell phone of some kind.
-Eliminating a redundant landline can streamline paperwork and bill-paying..
+Eliminating a redundant landline can streamline paperwork and bill-paying.

 There’s another potential bonus to replacing a landline to a cell phone: More peace and quiet.
 While marketers are still legally allowed to ring landlines (unless they’re on the National Do Not Call Registry), cell phones are technically barred from the onslaught of telemarketing because consumers pay for cellular minutes.
 And while unsolicited calls do slip through on cell phones, spam-blocking apps can help filter and block unsolicited rings -- many before they even reach the device.